FAQs & Links

 There are many specific approaches to Ju-Jitsu that have evolved over hundreds of years.
 Daitobukan specializes in Seki-ryu (Budoshin) and Nihon-ryu (Seibukan) Ju-Jitsu, and for those who obtain black belt Shin Tenshin Shinyo-ryu Aiki-Jujutsu.

 Students are taught agility and flexibility, with safety the utmost concern.
-Classes concentrate on demonstration, the correct application of techniques, practice (controlled and free) and lectures.
+Classes concentrate on demonstration, the correct application of techniques, practice (controlled and free), and lectures.
 Students are brought up to competition level.

 The color belt ranking system is used in the dojo (see the "Students" page for the colors we use).
 Prior to black belt the "kyu" ranks count down the number of promotions until shodan (first degree black belt).
 Promotions are sometimes based on formal testing and sometimes on a student's overall performance.
 There is no cost associated with promotions.
-Because of the complexity of the art, students can spend considerable time between promotions.
+Because of the complexity of the art, students can expect to spend considerable time between promotions.

 While no physical activity can be practiced in a way that guarantees no injury will occur, the highest priority in the Daitobukan dojo is to take all necessary steps to minimize the risk associated with this complex and challenging physical activity.

 Students are carefully schooled in the art of falling safely ("ukemi") before being thrown.
 This training is individualized, since every student masters these techniques at a different pace.

 No full-force strikes are practiced in the Daitobukan dojo.